Maria Sharapova not given wild-card entry for French Open

 She’s using another wild card to play in the Italian Open this week.

-Sharapova initially was given a two-year suspension after testing positive for heart drug meldonium at last year’s Australian Open.
+Sharapova initially was given a two-year suspension after testing positive for the banned heart drug meldonium at last year’s Australian Open.

-She had her ban reduced by the Court of Arbitration for Sport, which ruled that Sharapova bore “less than significant fault” in the case and that she could not “be considered to be an intentional doper.”
-Sharapova had been taking meldonium for many years, but overlooked an announcement by WADA that it added the drug to its banned list on Jan.
+The Court of Arbitration for Sport reduced the ban on appeal, ruling she bore “less than significant fault” in the case and she could not “be considered to be an intentional doper.”
+Sharapova had been taking meldonium for many years, but overlooked announcements by WADA that it added the drug to its banned list on Jan.
 1, 2016.